A car mechanic told me this everyday habit quietly damages my car

 Condensation and internal moisture damage

 Short-distance driving also affects the positive crankcase ventilation (PCV) system, which is designed to remove moisture and combustion gases from the engine.
-During short trips, the engine often does not reach a temperature high enough to evaporate water vapor produced during normal combustion.
+During short trips, the engine often does not reach a high enough temperature to evaporate the water vapor produced during normal combustion.
 As a result, condensation can accumulate inside the crankcase and PCV system.
 Over time, this moisture can mix with oil vapors to form sludge, restricting airflow through the PCV valve and increasing internal pressure, thereby accelerating engine wear.

 Battery and exhaust system issues